Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson5/README.md

    > * `gulp modules --list` - List all modules under specific folder on your Intel NUC
    > * `gulp modules --rm-feed <path>` - Remove a folder path from the feeds

 4. Use the following command to modify the `hello_world` sample application's json file.
-Replace the `hello_world` module's `module.path` value to the path you obstain in step3.
+Replace the `hello_world` module's `module.path` value to the path you obtained in step3.

    ``` bash
    # For Windows command prompt